 Along with writing and drawing out of love, I have been paid to be an engineer and an application developer for mobile.
 I have a degree in electrical engineering that I don’t use.
 I minored in art history and I think I use those skills of observation and attention to detail more in my daily life.
 I am a lifelong student of life.

 I like to volunteer.
 The nonprofit 826michigan named me Volunteer of the Month for April 2014.
 826michigan highlighted my writing during a fundraiser I helped them with, and they exposed my name’s duality.
-I commit my Saturdays to dressing up in goggles and a lab coat and slinging robot goods where proceeds benefit 826michigan.
+I used to commit my Saturdays to dressing up in goggles and a lab coat and slinging fake robot goods where proceeds benefit 826michigan.
+These days I spend my Saturdays working with high school students who want to make real robots.

 Below is the only picture I want associated with my pen name.
 It’s a caricature of me from 2006.
 I don’t really look like this.